microsoft/winget-pkgs/CONTRIBUTING.md

 When you'd like the team to take a look, (even if the work is not yet fully-complete), mark the Draft PR as 'Ready For Review' so that the team can review your work and provide comments, suggestions, and request changes.
 It may take several cycles, but the end result will be solid, testable, conformant code that is safe for us to merge.

 > [!IMPORTANT]
-> ⚠ Remember: **changes you make may affect both the Windows Package Manager and the schema support implemented in our validation pipelines!** Because of this, we will treat community PR's with the same level of scrutiny and rigor as commits submitted to the official Windows source by team members and partners.
+> Remember - **changes you make may affect both the Windows Package Manager and the schema support implemented in our validation pipelines!** Because of this, we will treat community PR's with the same level of scrutiny and rigor as commits submitted to the official Windows source by team members and partners.

 ### Merge